KzanaMing/ServerSideSwift_B_LeafTemplatingWeb/README.md

 Background <a id="Background">[▴](#toc)</a>
 ----------

 Project `B_LeafTemplatingWeb` was setup for Vapor 2 and Swift 4 development on macOS with the commands below.
-Leaf, LeafProvider are other Vapor package automatically build in a compatible Swift 3.
+Some sub-packages may use Swift 3.2, which is compatible of Swift 4.

 ``` sh
 vapor --version